 Your software delivery is only as fast as the slowest part of your toolchain.
-As you and your teams work towards optimizing your deployment pipelines, the speed of your continuous integration (CI) automations can keep pace with your developers is important.
+As you and your teams work towards optimizing your deployment pipelines, it's important to make sure the speed of your continuous integration (CI) automations keep pace with your developers.

 Let’s take a look at how Turborepo and Vercel Remote Cache create a shared cache for everyone working on your projects.